CIVL3812: Project Appraisal (2013 - Semester 1)

 2. Understand the challenges of multiattributed decision-making and able to apply an appropriate model to a given project for effective decision making.

-Project Management and Teamwork (Level 2)
+Project and Team Skills (Level 2)

 3. Comprehend and relate to real-life examples the fundamental concepts in project appraisal (e.g. the meaning of time value for money, equivalence).